holoviz/panel/doc/how_to/custom_components/reactive_html/reactive_html_panes.md

 ## Creating a ChartJS Pane

-In this example we will show you the basics of creating a [ChartJS](https://www.chartjs.org/docs/latest/) pane.
+This example will show you the basics of creating a [ChartJS](https://www.chartjs.org/docs/latest/) pane.

 ```{pyodide}